Pringles

 Pringles is an American brand of stackable potato-based chips invented by Procter & Gamble (P&G) in 1968 and marketed as "Pringle's Newfangled Potato Chips".
-The brand was sold in 2012 to Kellogg's.
+It is technically considered an extruded snack because of the manufacturing process.
+The brand was sold in 2012 to Kellanova, but in 2024, Kellanova, Kellogg's parent company, agreed to be purchased by Mars Inc.